carlosafonso/amazon-location-demo/README.md

 sam deploy --guided
 ```

 You'll need to answer some questions to the last command, after which a CloudFormation stack will be created.
-Remember that the values of the `GeofenceCollectionName` and `TrackerName` parameters correspond to the names of the Amazon Location Service geofence collection and tracker, respectively, that you created in the Requirements section above.
+Among these, you'll be asked to provide values for the following parameters:

+* `GeofenceCollectionName`: the name of the geofence created earlier in Amazon Location Service.
+* `TrackerName`: the name of the tracker created earlier in Amazon Location Service.
+* `NotificationEmailAddress`: an email address that will receive alerts when a device enters or exits a geofence.

 The stack will output two values, `ApiEndpoint` and `IdentityPoolId`.
 Write these down as you'll need them later.